Bachelor of Music Performance: Woodwinds, Brass and Percussion

 - All major scales and arpeggios.

 Repertoire should include keyboard percussion, snare drum, and timpani.

-- Two Mallet solo from Koshinski, Becker or G.H.
-Green Xylophone Solos or 2 mallet Bach suite movement
+two-mallet solo from Koshinski, Becker or G.H.
+Green Xylophone Solos, or a

 - Snare Drum

-- Beck Sonata for Timpani, Firth The Solo Timpanist, Hochrainer Etudes for Timpani, Peters Etudes
+- Choose one solo/etude from the following: Beck Sonata for Timpani, Firth The Solo Timpanist, Hochrainer Etudes for Timpani, Peters timpani etudes

 Sight reading required.

 Woodwinds and Brass